 Inclusive & Equitable Community Goal Statement: Cultivate a community focusing on equitable access, inclusive engagement, equal opportunity and treatment for all.
 Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 2: Improve community engagement to include all identities, languages and needs Language Interpretation Enhancements This would improve community engagement by decreasing language barriers for effective communication.
-The \$10k would be spread across several departments, including PHHS, Community Development, Utilities, Municipal Court, HR, Office of Sustainability, Communications and Creative Services, Law, CMO, CVB, REDI FY 24 \$10,000 Completed Updates: Funding was alloc vendors from the ated to the appropriate departments.
-Purcha state contract. sing provi ded a list of approved Goal 2: Improve community engagement to include all identities, languages and needs Mentorship Program The goal for this mentorship program is to assist the City in filling hard to fill positions.
+The \$10k would be spread across several departments, including PHHS, Community Development, Utilities, Municipal Court, HR, Office of Sustainability, Communications and Creative Services, Law, CMO, CVB, REDI FY 24 \$10,000 Completed Updates: Funding was allocated to the appropriate departments.
+Purchasing provided a list of approved vendors from the state contract.
+The utilities department is working with billing software vendor to provide bilingual bill prints and notices for utility accounts.
+Goal 2: Improve community engagement to include all identities, languages and needs Mentorship Program The goal for this mentorship program is to assist the City in filling hard to fill positions.
 The budget request includes authority for a temp Mentorship Coordinator, 24 mentees, program supplies, and other misc. items.
 FY 24 \$114,143 In progress Updates: This program is in the planning stage.
 Staff anticipates the program will be offered for Summer 2025.
 Goal 1: Increase equity comprehension and impact in City decision making REAL Toolkit The Equity Lens Toolkit is in the evaluation stage with case studies being collected.
 A comprehensive guide on use of the toolkit will be created next.
 The target timeline is to have the toolkit ready to go live by the Fall.
-FY 23 \$75,000 In progress Updates: DEL Coordinator is currently developing the equity toolkit, and working with the equity group to
+FY 23 \$75,000 In progress Updates: Updates: DEI Administrator is currently developing the equity toolkit and working with the equity group to study several test cases. group to